 Sir Ernest Ryder, Senior President

 Clive Baker, Barrister, 7 Harrington Street Chambers

 Michael Gration, Barrister, 4 Paper Buildings

-Teertha Gupta, Barrister, 4 Paper Buildings
+Teertha Gupta QC, 4 Paper Buildings

-Anne-Marie Hutchinson, Partner, Dawson Cornwell
+Anne-Marie Hutchinson OBE, QC (Hon), Partner, Dawson Cornwell

-June Venters QC, Managing Partner, Venters & Co
+June Venters QC, Managing Partner, Venters Solicitors

 Have a question about this product?
 Please get in touch by completing the boxes below.